Definition:

 – Creates unique and memorable brand experiences.

-– Can simulate product usage environments (e.g. a room for furniture or a track for cars).
+– You can simulate product usage environments (for example, a bedroom for furniture or a racetrack for cars).

 7. Virtual tourism:

-– Allows customers to “visit” tourist destinations or accommodations before making a reservation.
+– It allows customers to “visit” tourist destinations or accommodations before making a reservation.

 8. Employee training:

-– Provides realistic training environments for e-commerce employees, improving customer service.
+– It offers realistic training environments for e-commerce employees, improving customer service.

 Benefits for e-commerce: